sorenwacker/DesignPatterns/docs/patterns/creational/factory.md

 **Category:** Creational Pattern

-## Intent
+## Overview

 Define an interface for creating objects, but let subclasses or factory methods decide which class to instantiate.
-The Factory pattern encapsulates object creation logic, making it easier to manage and modify object instantiation.
+This pattern encapsulates object creation logic, making it easier to manage and modify instantiation without coupling code to specific classes.

-## Problem
+## Usage Guidelines

-Creating objects directly using constructors couples your code to specific classes, making it difficult to:

-- Change which classes are instantiated
-- Add new types without modifying existing code
-- Centralize and control object creation logic
-- Handle complex creation scenarios

-## When to Use

-Use the Factory pattern when:
+**Use when:**

-- **Multiple related types**: You have multiple classes implementing a common interface and need to create instances based on runtime conditions
+- Multiple related types exist with a common interface and instances need to be created based on runtime conditions
-- **Centralized creation logic**: Object creation requires configuration, validation, or complex initialization
+- Object creation requires configuration, validation, or complex initialization logic
-- **Decoupling**: You want to decouple client code from concrete class implementations
+- Client code should be decoupled from concrete class implementations
-- **Creation variations**: The creation process needs to be customized or extended
-- **Testing**: You need to easily substitute mock objects during testing
+- You need to easily substitute mock objects during testing

-## When NOT to Use

-Avoid the Factory pattern when:
+**Avoid when:**

-- **Simple instantiation**: Creating objects is straightforward with no special logic required
+- Creating objects is straightforward with no special logic required
-- **Single type**: Only one class needs to be instantiated
+- Only one class needs to be instantiated
-- **Unnecessary abstraction**: The added indirection doesn't provide meaningful benefits
+- The added indirection doesn't provide meaningful benefits
-- **Performance critical**: The factory overhead is unacceptable for performance requirements
+- Performance overhead is unacceptable for critical operations
-- **Small codebase**: The pattern adds complexity that isn't justified by the codebase size

-## Structure

-The Factory pattern involves:

-- **Product Interface**: Common interface for all products
-- **Concrete Products**: Implementations of the product interface
-- **Factory**: Creates and returns product instances based on parameters

 ## Implementation

-### Basic Factory

 ```python
 from abc import ABC, abstractmethod